Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 Bin #3

-The best way to handle the third bin is to have several bed bug traps ready and stick them into the bin before reselling it.
-Try to avoid putting the traps near heat-sensitive items, however, since these traps work by producing heat to mimic human body temperatures.
+The best way to handle the third bin is to have several bed bug traps ready and stick them into the bin before resealing it.
+Try to avoid putting the traps near heat-sensitive items, however, since bed bug traps work by producing heat to mimic human body temperatures.

 Step 3.2 – Do You Need to Throw Away the Mattress?